brapru/cadtab/docs/TASKS.md

 the dock/tabs/render/preview are views on top; then the cohesion pass styles the result.
-Shell chrome is universal (desktop + web), and multi-file projects work on every target (D38: live fs on desktop, project bundle on web) — the only nuance is how the dock's tree is sourced (live folder on desktop / Chromium-web; uploaded/exported bundle on Firefox).
-Migrated T4.7 items keep their IDs.
+Shell chrome is universal (desktop + web), and multi-file projects work on every target (D38: live fs on desktop, project bundle on web) — the only nuance is how the dock's tree is sourced (live folder on desktop / Chromium-web; uploaded/exported bundle on Firefox). *Remaining work was renumbered 2026-06-28 into one dependency-ordered sequence (T7.7–T7.34) so nothing is listed before its blocker — see the map below.*

 **Workspace shell (D41 — view registry + editor groups):**